 According to online providers, certified flight instructor pay ranges from $28,000 to upwards of $65,000 yearly.
 With such a broad spectrum in which you could potentially operate within your local market, obtaining qualifications that are sought after in this line of work and maintaining a good pool of new and current customers for which you can offer instruction.

 “When once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been, and there you will always long to return.”

 – Leonardo DaVinci

-Over the past few years, stability and compensation for full-time flight instructors have been fairly limited as flight instructor refresher.
-As with all businesses in today’s economy, the field of aviation was facing a lot of competition from new technologies and companies.
+As with all businesses in today’s economy, aviation faces a lot of competition from new technologies and companies.
+Over the past few years, stability and compensation for full-time flight instructors have been relatively limited as flight instructor refresher.
 However, we’ve seen a shift this year.
-With the current shortage of certified flight instructors that are able to handle the increased number of requests for lessons and training across the country, pay for this position is rapidly rising and if you want to survive in the industry you must enhance your skills and complete your firc flight instructor course.
-All you need to do is work properly as an instructor with adequate compensation and benefits of flight, and you will be quite successful in this position.
+With the current shortage of certified flight instructors that can handle the increased number of requests for lessons and training across the country, pay for this position is rapidly rising.
+To survive in the industry, you must enhance your skills and complete your first flight instructor course.
+All you need to do is work appropriately as an instructor with adequate compensation and benefits of flight, and you will be pretty successful in this position.

-The most important and rewarding reason to become a flight instructor is you get the opportunity to have an occupation doing what you love – which in this case is flying!
-Many people wouldn’t even pursue a pilot’s license if they didn’t love flying, so the fact that you can actually make a living by doing something that brings you so much joy is something not many people are lucky enough to have.
+The most important and rewarding reason to become a flight instructor is you get the opportunity to have an occupation doing what you love – which in this case, is flying!
+Many people wouldn’t even pursue a pilot’s license if they didn’t love flying, so the fact that you can make a living by doing something that brings you so much joy is something not many people are lucky enough to have.